 Headphones and earphones are ubiquitous.
-But there are varying qualities of headphones available in the market.
-If you are shopping for a new set, our headphone buying guide spells out a few things to consider before you make that purchase.
+But there are varying qualities of headphones available in the market, so which are the best headphones to buy?
+If you are shopping for a new set, our 2019 headphone buying guide spells out a few things to consider before you make that purchase.

 Design: In-ear (intra-aural) vs On-ear (supra-aural) vs Over-ear (circumaural)